applejaxx/QualityAssessmentTools/documents/CurrentSprint.md

 ## Useful information about current delivery
 * Updated the [Backlog.md](https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools/tree/ThirdDelivery/documents/Backlog.md).
 Inside you can find a link to our Redmine project management tool.
 * Created a Sprint text file for the current delivery(ThirdDelivery).
-* For this delivery we have updated our github repository with branches FirstDelivery, SecondDelivery so that it is convenient to track what has been done in previous versions of a product.
+* For this delivery, we have updated our github repository with branches 'FirstDelivery' & 'SecondDelivery' so that it is convenient to track what has been done in previous versions of a product.
-* Licences have been updated.
+* Licenses have been updated.
 * Updated README.md with detailed instructions, authors, acknowledgement.

 ## TODO
-* Cascaded menu that QualityAssessmentTools produces need to be removed.
+* Cascaded menu that the Quality Assessment Tools produces needs to be removed.